elastic/kibana/x-pack/test_utils/README.md

-# Testbed Test Utils
+# Testbed utils

 The Testbed is a small library to help testing React components.
-It is most usefull when testing application "sections" (or pages) in **integration** than unit test single components.
+It is most usefull when testing application "sections" (or pages) in **integration** than when unit testing single components in isolation.

 ## Motivation

 We dediced (the Elasticsearch UI team) to build this small abstraction to help with our "client integration" testing.
-By testing complete "pages" we get to test our components in a way that is closer to how a user would interact with the application in a browser.
-It also gives us more confidence in our tests, compared to unit testing our components in isolation, and avoids testing implementation details.
+When testing complete "pages" we get to test our application in a way that is closer to how a user would interact with it in a browser.
+It also gives us more confidence in our tests and avoids testing implementation details.

-We obviously have to mock the HTTP requests made from the client to the Node.js API server, but with a good **API integration test** coverage of those endpoints, we can reduce the functional tests to a minium.
+We test everything up to the HTTP Requests made from the client to the Node.js API server.
+Those requets need to be mocked.
+This means that with a good
+**API integration test** coverage of those  endpoints, we can reduce the functional tests to a minium.

-With this in mind, we needed a way to easily mount a component on a React Router `<Route>` (this component could possibily have _child_ routes and need access to the browser URL parameters).
-In order to solve that, the Testbed wraps the component aournd a `MemoryRouter`.
+With this in mind, we needed a way to easily mount a component on a React Router `<Route>` (this component could possibily have _child_ routes and need access to the browser URL parameters and query params).
+In order to solve that, the Testbed wraps the component around a `MemoryRouter`.

 On the other side, the majority of our current applications use Redux as state management so we needed a simple way to wrap our component under test inside a redux store provider.